fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/phone-number-calling-plans/transfer-phone-numbers-to-teams.md

 2. Upon adding phone numbers, the wizard compiles the numbers, categorize them, and then display a table of the numbers in groups by *account*, *service provider*, and *type*.
     * The wizard allows you to select one of the groups for processing.
 The wizard only processes a port request with one type of group at a time.
     * If the wizard categorized your numbers into more than one group, you must submit a separate port request for each.
 See [Planning number ports](port-order-overview.md)

+3. Now that you have numbers validated in the wizard, you can save your work and continue.
+    * Once you save your work in the wizard, you can return to your progress in **Teams Admin Center > Voice > Phone Numbers > Order History**.
     * Select the desired group of numbers and **Continue with selection**.

 #### Billing telephone number (BTN)